JuliaDiff/ChainRules.jl/docs/src/math.md

 We thus can have defined different ``+`` for different input types, and so will not distinguish between them.
-The functions thus stand alone from the types, except that a set of input type may special case them.
+The functions thus stand alone from the types, except that a set of input types may special case them.
 Where as most similar definitions might decribe a object as a type and some operations on the type, we can consider them seperately.